-The newsletter link will be sent three times a term and is a means by which the school communicates with its community and provides a vehicle for celebrating success and informing parents of events as they occur during the school term.
-The link will be sent via Connect on Tuesdays on the 2nd, 6th and 10th week of each term.
-In keeping with our WASTE WISE policy and to maintain the WASTE WISE accreditation the school circulates newsletters via Connect.
+The fortnightly newsletter is a means by which the school communicates with its community and provides a vehicle for celebrating success and informing parents of events as they occur during the school term.
+A link to our newsletter will be emailed on Tuesdays on the 2nd, 4th, 6th 8th and 10th week of each term or delivered to students on Wednesday that are without email services.
+In keeping with our WASTE WISE policy and to maintain the WASTE WISE accreditation the school circulates newsletters by email.